ZiJun0502/Alzheimer-Diagnosis-Speech/README.md

 ## LineBot interface

-This Brench is created for linebot implementation Mainly in file "Linebot", Which includes:
+This Brench is created for linebot implementation Mainly in file "Linebot", Which includes:\n
 ***1. Linebot interface***
 ***2. Data preprocess maintained as a class***
 ***3. Model training process maintained as a class***